jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/sports/baseball/coronavirus-cardinals.html.html.md

 <div class="css-53u6y8">

-The Phillies have had two positive tests (a coach and a clubhouse staffer) since playing the Marlins, but announced Saturday that they had no new positives for the second day in a row.
-They are scheduled — for now — to play the Yankees for four games this week, but the Marlins are paused indefinitely.
+The Phillies are scheduled for now to play the Yankees for four games this week, and M.L.B. said Saturday that the Marlins would play a four-game series with the Orioles in Baltimore starting Tuesday.
+The league also said that two of three cases among Phillies staffers were likely false positives, a welcome sign along with no Philadelphia players testing positive since playing the Marlins.

 The Marlins’ personnel who tested positive embarked on a bus trip from Philadelphia to Miami on Friday as the team scrambles to make trades and